-Different Offers: Market Norms Versus Equity Norms
+Different Offers: Market Norms vs. Equity Norms

-Turning to trials where different offers were made, we predicted that, if strictly adhering to market norms, participants would distribute more stickers to Friend A than Friend B, because Friend A was defined as the one who offered more.
+Turning to trials where different offers were made, we predicted that, if strictly adhering to market norms, participants would distribute more stickers to Friend A than Friend B, since Friend A was defined as the one who offered more.
 However, equity norms would dictate equal or more favorable distributions to the friend willing but unable to pay.
-To test this, we calculated a difference score-subtracting the number of stickers distributed to Friend B from the number of stickers distributed to Friend A. Positive values indicate more stickers for Friend A, whereas negative values indicate more stickers for Friend B. We conducted a repeated-measures ANOVA with vignette type (more/less, refusal, inability) and sticker number (four, five) as the within-participants factors and age group (5-6, 7-8, 9-10, adults) as the between-participants factor.
-This analysis yielded main effects of vignette type, F(2, 194) = 15.88, p < .001, $\eta_p^2 = .14$ , and age group, F(3, 97) = 10.10, p < .001, $\eta_p^2 = .24$ .
-Participants distributed more stickers to Friend A during both more/less (.87) and refusal (.96) trials than during inability (.35) trials (ps < .001), suggesting that participants are sensitive to the reasons for which friends offer no money.
-Again, setting our alpha level to .0125 to account for multiple comparisons, we found that the difference in the number of stickers distributed to Friend A versus Friend B was smaller for all groups of children than for adults (5-6: 0.35; 7-8: 0.58; 9-10: 0.75; adults: 1.23; ps < .01).
+To test this, we calculated a difference score-subtracting the number of stickers distributed to Friend B from the number of stickers distributed to Friend A. Positive values indicate more stickers for Friend A, whereas negative values indicate more stickers for Friend B. We conducted a repeated measures ANOVA with vignette type (More/Less, Refusal, Inability) and sticker number (four, five) as the withinparticipants factors and age group (5-6, 7-8, 9-10, Adults) as the between-participants factor.
+This analysis yielded main effects of vignette type, F(2, 194) = 15.88, p < .001, $\eta_p^2 = .14$, and age group, F(3, 97) = 10.10, p < .001, $\eta_p^2 = .24$.
+Participants distributed more stickers to Friend A during both More/Less (.87) and Refusal (.96) trials than during Inability (.35) trials (ps < .001), suggesting that participants are sensitive to the reasons for which friends offer no money.
+Again, setting our alpha level to .0125 to account for multiple comparisons, we found that the difference in the number of stickers distributed to Friend A vs. Friend B was smaller for all groups of children than for adults (5-6: 0.35; 7-8: 0.58; 9-10: 0.75; Adults: 1.23; ps < .01).
 See Figure 3 for distributions by vignette type and age group.
 No other significant results were found.

-We next tested whether participants reliably distributed more stickers to the friend offering more money, testing participants' commitment to equity versus market norms.
+We next tested whether participants reliably distributed more stickers to the friend offering more money, testing participants' commitment to equity vs. market norms.
 That is, we tested whether participants distributed significantly more stickers to Friend A than to Friend B than would be expected by chance (0).
 Because no effect of sticker number was found, we collapsed across this variable in this analysis (one-sample t-test; alpha not adjusted given independence of t-tests).
-At all age levels, participants distributed stickers to Friend A above chance during more/less (5-6: 1.30; 7-8: 1.58; 9-10: 1.84; adults: 2.24) and refusal (5-6: 1.07; 7-8: 1.42; 9-10: 1.88; adults: 3.32) trials (ps < .02).
-However, during inability trials, only children 9-10 years and adults distributed stickers above chance to Friend A (5-6: -0.30; 7-8: 0.46; 9-10: 0.80; adults: 1.84; ps for the latter two age groups $\leq$ .002), demonstrating that older children and adults are more likely to adhere to market norms irrespective of the reasons for which lower offers are made.
+At all age levels, participants distributed stickers to Friend A above chance during More/Less (5-6: 1.30; 7-8: 1.58; 9-10: 1.84; Adults: 2.24) and Refusal (5-6: 1.07; 7-8: 1.42; 9-10: 1.88; Adults: 3.32) trials (ps < .02).
+However, during Inability trials, only children 9-10 years and adults distributed stickers above chance to Friend A (5-6: -.30; 7-8: .46; 9-10: .80; Adults: 1.84; ps for the latter two age groups $\leq .002$), demonstrating that older children and adults are more likely to adhere to market norms irrespective of the reasons for which lower offers are made.

-Zero Offers: Market Norms Versus Equity Norms
+Zero Offers: Market Norms vs. Equity Norms